 US labeling: Females ≤25 years: 0.5 mL at 0, 1, and 6 months

-CDC/ACIP recommended immunization schedule: 0.5 mL per dose for a total of 3 doses; administer the second and third doses at 1 to 2 and 6 months after initial dose.
-There should be a 4-week minimum interval between the first and second dose; a 12-weeks minimum interval (16 weeks preferred) between the second and third dose; a 24-week minimum interval between the first and third dose.
-Begin series in females ≤26 years if not previously vaccinated or who have not completed the 3 dose series (typically administer first dose at age 11 to 12 years).
-If a female reaches 27 years of age before the vaccination series is complete, the remaining doses can be administered after age 26 years.
-Inadequate doses or doses received following a shorter than recommended dosing interval should be repeated.
-The HPV vaccine series should be completed with the same product whenever possible (ACIP [Kim 2016]; CDC/ACIP [Markowitz, 2014]).
+CDC/ACIP recommended immunization schedule: Females ≤26 years: 3-dose series: IM: 0.5 mL at 0, 1 to 2, and 6 months.
+There should be a 4-week minimum interval between the first and second dose; a 12-week minimum interval between the second and third dose; a 5-month minimum interval between the first and third dose.
+Begin series in females ≤26 years if not previously vaccinated or who have not completed the 3-dose series (typically administer first dose at age 11 to 12 years).
+If a female reaches 27 years of age before the vaccination series is complete, the remaining doses can be administered after age 26 years (ACIP [Meites 2016).

 Canadian labeling: Females ≤45 years: 0.5 mL per dose for a total of 3 doses; administer the second and third doses at 1 and 6 months after initial dose; if necessary, may administer the second and third doses at 1 to 2.5 months and 5 to 12 months respectively after the initial dose.

-Canadian labeling: Children ≥9 years and Adolescents: Females: 0.5 mL per dose for a total of 3 doses; administer the second and third doses at 1 and 6 months after initial dose; if necessary, may administer the second and third doses at 1 to 2.5 months and 5 to 12 months respectively after the initial dose.
+Canadian labeling: Children ≥9 years and Adolescents: Females: 3-dose series: 0.5 mL at 0, 1, and 6 months if necessary, may administer the second and third doses at 1 to 2.5 months and 5 to 12 months respectively after the initial dose.